 Dog Immune System Vitamins and Supplements

-According to the AKC, there are a handful of vitamins that will work wonders for your dog’s immune system and health.
+According to the Holistapet, there are a handful of vitamins that will work wonders for your dog’s immune system and health.
 Vitamins are required for a healthy pup since they are organic compounds that are essential to sustain life and proper health.
 Many vitamins are naturally found in food, which is why a well-rounded diet is important.
 Just like humans, dogs need vitamins to grow and maintain good health.
 It is also important to note that for some vitamins, taking too much can cause problems, and so consultation with your veterinarian is important.

 Vitamin A for Dogs:

 This vitamin works wonders for immune function, cell function, good eyesight, growth, and fetal development.
 It helps the immune system protect the body in many different ways, including support of the skin and lining of the gut and lungs to maintain healthy barriers to the outside world and regulation of immune cell production, growth, and function.

 This large group of vitamins is vital for your dog’s body to function.
 Thiamine helps produce the energy that cells use and is particularly important to the nervous system, both for energy production and cell signaling.
 Riboflavin, niacin, and B12 help with enzyme function throughout the body.
 Folate, vitamin B6, and B12 help produce red blood cells, preventing anemia.
 Vitamin B6 also helps with glucose generation, nervous system function, and niacin synthesis.